-- Some utilities offer lower rates for customers that make energy efficiency investments or upgrades, including, but not limited to, boilers, windows, or toilets. - If the investment involves the physical installation of new equipment as a requirement to qualify for a lower rate, then the PHA may be eligible to receive an RRI for the lower utility rate but not any reductions in utility consumption (e.g., kilowatt hours (kWh), 100 cubic feet (CCF), gallon). - Energy efficiency investments that reduce utility consumption and reduce the actual utility rate simply by eliminating or reducing the amount of consumption tied to a higher marginal rate are not eligible under this scenario. - RRIs do not apply to physical investments that result in a property using different fuels, which, for example, could include a permanent switch from natural gas to electric heat to be eligible for a reduced electric rate. - The PHA may be eligible to receive an RRI approval for up to three years for each investment.
+- qualify for a lower rate, then the PHA may be eligible to receive an RRI for the lower utility rate but not any reductions in utility consumption (e.g., kilowatt hours (kWh), 100 cubic feet (CCF), gallon). - Energy efficiency investments that reduce utility consumption and reduce the actual utility rate simply by eliminating or reducing the amount of consumption tied to a higher marginal rate are not eligible under this scenario.8 - RRIs do not apply to physical investments that result in a property using different fuels, which, for example, could include a permanent switch from natural gas to electric heat to be eligible for a reduced electric rate. - The PHA may be eligible to receive an RRI approval for up to three years for each investment.9